reinforcement-learning-kr/lets-do-irl/README.md

 ![image](img/ppo_score.png)

-If you make demonstrations, Navigate to `main.py` in `lets-do-irl/mojoco/ppo` folder.
+If you want to make demonstrations, Navigate to `main.py` in `lets-do-irl/mojoco/ppo` folder.

 ### 3. Train & Test